How Turing parasites expand the computational landscape of digital life: Results

-Fluctuations in complexity grow as all guessers become more complex.
-This happens both as fluctuations of the average population complexity, and as spread within the population at each time (figure \ref{fig:summaryRQ1}g).
-The former are larger for parasites, while the later are larger for hosts during Red Queen dynamics and for parasites during the stale phase.
-Finally, more complex parasites might be lethal and result in emptied ecosystems (as it happens without evolutionary dynamics for large $\alpha$, figure \ref{fig:ecosystems}).
-Supporting Figure \ref{fig:SM7} shows, instead, that ecosystem occupation remains at its maximum for hosts and increases lightly over time for parasites.
+Finally, we could think that more complex parasites might be lethal and result in emptied ecosystems (as it happens without evolutionary dynamics for large $\alpha$, Fig.\ \ref{fig:5}).
+Sup.\ Fig.\ 6 in \cite{SupMat} shows, instead, that ecosystem occupation remains at its maximum for hosts and increases lightly over time for parasites.